adambard/learnxinyminutes-docs/vala.html.markdown

 // Interfaces: classes can implement any number of these.

-interface Laptop { // May only contain abstract methods public abstract void turn_on();
+interface Laptop { // May only contain abstracts or virtuals public abstract void turn_on();
   public abstract void turn_off();

+  public abstract int cores; // Won't compile; fields cannot be abstract public abstract int cores {get; set;} // Will compile

+  public virtual void keyboard() { // Virtuals are allowed (unlike Java/C#)
+    stdout.printf("Clickity-clack\n");
   }
+}

+// The ability to use virtuals in Vala means that multiple inheritance is
+// possible (albeit somewhat confined)

+// Interfaces cannot implement interfaces, but they may specify that certain
+// interfaces or classes must be also implemented (pre-requisites).

+public interface CellPhone : Collection, GLib.Object {}

 ```